zero-deps/kvs/README.md

 * two nodes cluster [2,2,1]
 * 3 and more nodes cluster [3,2,2]

-__NB!__ if quorum fails on write operation, data will not be saved.
-So in case if 2 nodes and [2,2,1] after 1 node down the cluster becomes readable but not writeable.
+__NB!__ If quorum fails on write operation, data will not be saved.
+For example if 2 nodes and [2,2,1] after 1 node down the cluster becomes readable but not writeable.

 | name               | description